 John Flynn was nicknamed the camel man, which is rather ironic, because he was not very fond of camels.
 It was nothing personal.
 Camels themselves were OK.
 It was just that they were very slow.

 John was a minister of an Australian outback parish of some 3,200,000 square kilometres (approximately 1,236,000 square miles).

 It took John an awfully long time to get around his parish on a camel.
 Worse than this, it took sick people in his parish a long time to get to a doctor.
 More often than not, injured people just never made it.

 This isolation affected John a lot, especially when children died because help was so far away.
-Over the eighteen years he looked after people in the outback, John Flynn formed a brilliant, outrageous (a lot said crazy!) idea – the creation of a flying doctor service.
+Over the eighteen years he looked after people in the much faster outback, John Flynn formed a brilliant, outrageous (a lot said crazy!) idea – the creation of a flying doctor service.

 It was a simple idea but, on paper, it seemed totally unrealistic.
 There were three critical problems with John Flynn’s idea-money, staff and communications.